Bambofy/JPEG_2_SERIAL/README.md

  # JPEG 2 SERIAL

- JPG 2 SERIAL is a command line tool for uploading an image, or multiple images, over a serial connection to an awaiting device.
+ JPG 2 SERIAL is a cross-platform command line tool built with .NET Core for uploading an image, or multiple images, over a serial connection to an awaiting device.

  ## Notes